 The Town Council goes through a rigorous process for developing the annual budget and capital improvement plan.
 The process starts with the Town Council Annual Retreat to identify priorities for the upcoming fiscal year and beyond.
 The Town Manager uses this input to develop the Town Manager Recommended Budget which is formally presented to the Mayor and Town Council.
-This is followed by a number of meetings and a public hearing over several months to discuss the General Fund, Utility Fund, Five-Year Capital Improvement Plan, and Schedule of Fees.
+This is followed by a number of meetings and a public hearing over several months to discuss the General Fund, Utility Fund, Five-Year Capital Improvement Plan, and Schedule of Rates and Fees.

 The Town’s budget is based on the Fiscal Year July 1-June 30.
 In prior years, the budget was developed between January-June; however, starting in 2018, the Mayor and Town Council will begin the budget process much earlier than normal in order to meet the April 1 deadline for providing the Real Estate Tax Rate to Loudoun County.
 This requirement is part of a Memorandum of Agreement between the County and most of the towns in Western Loudoun to take over the billing and collection of real estate taxes.
-The Proposed FY 2020 Budget Schedule contains the preliminary timeframe and actions for developing and adopting the FY 2020 Budget and Capital Improvement Plan between October 2018 and March 2019.

 FY 2o19 Approved Budget